██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 TYPE: WIDEFIELD MOSAIC | OBJECTS: MULTIPLE

-A spectacular wide-field mosaic spanning the rich nebular territory of the Fornax-Dorado border region, capturing multiple emission nebulae, star clusters, and diffuse structures in a single monumental frame.
+A wide-field mosaic spanning the rich nebular territory of the Fornax-Dorado border region, capturing multiple emission nebulae, star clusters, and diffuse structures in a single monumental frame.
 The upper portion grazes the outskirts of the Large Magellanic Cloud's most active star-forming regions, while the lower field reveals spectacular HII regions in the Milky Way's southern reaches.
 The multiple bright nebulae visible at various scales demonstrate the extraordinary richness of the southern sky in this direction.

 02